pebreo/pebreo.github.io/begin/Part2-consciousness-solved.md

 ### A mystery solved
 TODO: rewrite story using thought experimebt

+idea: make story using plotpoints of fiction story about being able to change brain state

 TODO: for explanations , what questions uou want answere eg Q&A